import0s/zHealth/README.md

 2. Run this command on the plugin directory.
 - `mvn clean package`

+3. Take the zHealth.jar and put it in your Server's plugin directory.

 # Support

 For support, feel free to contact me on [Discord](https://discordapp.com/users/767473359352496188) or Telegram (@import_0s).